MVS Comunicaciones

-MVS Comunicaciones (MVS) is a Mexican media conglomerate.
-The company owns MASTV, MVS Radio operator of four national radio networks, MVS Televisión operator and distributor of seven pay television networks, E-Go wireless broadband internet and 51% of Dish México.
+Grupo MVS (MVS) is a Mexican media conglomerate.
+The company owns MASTV, MVS Radio operator of four national radio networks, MVS Televisión operator and distributor of seven pay television networks, E-Go wireless broadband internet and Dish México.

 Pay television

 Dish México

 The main MVS pay television service is Dish México.
 Dish México is a company that operates a subscription satellite television service in Mexico.
 On December 1, 2008, Dish México began to operate in Mexico, after an agreement between Dish Network and MVS.
-Echostar owns 49% and MVS owns 51% of Dish México.
+Since 2022 MVS has owned 100% of Dish México.
+Prior to that, Echostar owned 49% and MVS owned 51% of Dish México.
 All of Dish México's channels programming are dubbed or subtitled in Spanish or originally Spanish language.
 Dish does not beam Televisa or TV Azteca network locals due to a dispute between Dish and Televisa.
 Televisa wants to charge Dish México per subscriber for its feeds of free over the air Televisa networks.
 Dish, however, leases an HD receiver with a terrestrial antenna input which when connected to an over the air antenna picks up digital local stations signals free of charge.